ministryofjustice/moj-design-system/app/views/community/README.md

-# Components
+# Community

 The MOJ Design System is for everyone.
-It has a strong cross-government community behind it.
+It has a strong community behind it.
 It includes the latest research, design and development to represent and be relevant for its users.

 Find out: